neuralmagic/deepsparse/README.md

 ### License

-The project's binary containing the DeepSparse Engine is licensed under the [Neural Magic Engine License.](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE-NEURALMAGIC) Example files and scripts included in this repository are licensed under the [Apache License Version 2.0](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE) as noted.
+The Community Edition of the project's binary containing the DeepSparse Engine is licensed under the [Neural Magic Engine License.](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE-NEURALMAGIC)
+Example files and scripts included in this repository are licensed under the [Apache License Version 2.0](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE) as noted.

 ### Cite

 Find this project useful in your research or other communications?
 Please consider citing: